Thai activists urge release of man detained over Facebook post

 He is being held at Bangkok's high-security Klong Prem Central prison, police said.

-The U.S. State Department said it was aware of the reports and was "concerned by continued limitations on human rights and fundamental freedoms in Thailand, including undue restrictions on freedom of expression and the detention of individuals without charge".
+The U.S. State Department said it was aware of the reports and "concerned by continued limitations on human rights and fundamental freedoms in Thailand, including undue restrictions on freedom of expression and the detention of individuals without charge."

 Thailand is a long-time treaty ally of the United States but relations have cooled since the coup and concerns have grown in Washington about the junta's use of royal defamation, or "lese-majeste" laws, which are among the world's harshest.